Right-side up, then upside down,

 Unnatural ocean sounds present a severe noise pollution threat for human enjoyment as well as for marine life survival.

 Rolling tides and gentle waves are natural sounds.
 Unnatural ocean sounds are loud and obvious.
-Water forced into the ocean from spillways and drainage pipes cause noise problems.
-Physical and emotional damage may result.
+Water forced into the ocean from spillways and drainage pipes are noise problems that may cause direct physical damage.

-Swim bladders and expelled water or air create sounds.
-Fish make barks, bubbles, burps, gnashes, groans, grunts, hisses, hoots, moans, rattles, splashes and thumps.
+Swim bladders and expelled water or air give fish “voices”.
+They make barks, bubbles, burps, gnashes, groans, grunts, hisses, hoots, moans, rattles, splashes and thumps.

 Sound is used compete for attention, define boundaries or show submission.
 Sound helps to navigate, find food and communicate.
 Sight and smell are not always useful.
 Touch may be dangerous.

-Bone-rattling sounds can be deadly.
+Bone-rattling rackets can be deadly.
 Territorial animals may not be willing to get out of the way of noisy machines.
-As boat traffic increases, aggressive and slow animals are killed or injured.
+As boat traffic increases, aggressive and slow animals are killed or maimed.

-Natural ocean sounds regulate behavior.
-Sound helps prey flee.
-It draws aggressive species for attack.
-Stress places animals at greater risk to predators and disease.
-Stress impacts human safety and enjoyment.
+Sound regulates behavior.
+Prey flees.
+Aggressive species are drawn to attack.
+Stress from noise places animals at risk to predators and disease.
+It impacts human safety and enjoyment.

-When whales slap their tales, fish herd for safety.
-This makes a confusing mass for some predators.
-A whale may swallow the school.
+Whales make tail thumps.
+Fish herd into a confusing mass for safety.
+Whales can swallow the school.
 Thumps mark territory.
 Team tail thumping drives prey for easy dining.

 Advanced sensing technologies and robotics open new areas for development.
 Canadian biologist Lindy Wilgart wrote a report entitled The Impact of Ocean Noise Pollution on Fish and Invertebrates.
 It compiled reviews of 115 scientific studies.